wzk1015/Awesome-Vision-to-Music-Generation/README.md

 ## Contact
 The repo is still being updated actively🚀.
-Please let us know if you notice any mistakes or would like any work to be included in our list through [GitHub issues](https://github.com/wzk1015/Awesome-Vision-to-Music-Generation/issues) or e-mail: wangzhaokai@sjtu.edu.cn.
+Please let us know if you notice any mistakes or would like any work to be included in our list through [GitHub pull requests](https://github.com/wzk1015/Awesome-Vision-to-Music-Generation/pulls) or e-mail: wangzhaokai@sjtu.edu.cn.